g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/21-vpn-interprovider-option-c.md

   Prefix                  Nexthop              MED     Lclpref    AS path
 * 10.0.1.3/32             172.16.3.6                              65503 I
 ```
-Everything is good until here.
+Everything looks good so far.
 Now, we need to configure the service.

-P3 will establish a session with our RR, and advertises the l2vpn routes to interconnect the sites.
-Let's configure this sessions and check what is the RT of the route advertised.
+P3 will establish a session with our RR and advertise the l2vpn routes to interconnect the sites.
+Let's configure this session and check what RT is being advertised.
 ```
 set protocols bgp group eBGP-AS65503-LU type external set protocols bgp group eBGP-AS65503-LU description eBGP-AS65503-LU